prechelt/typecheck-decorator/README.md

 **tc.re(regexp)**:

-Takes a string containing a regular expression string.
+Takes a string containing a regular expression.
 Allows all arguments that are strings and contain (as per ``re.search``) what is described by that regular expression.
 Also works for bytestrings if you use a bytestring regular expression.